clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 Use phpMyAdmin to Manage Databases
 ====================================

 You can use the phpMyAdmin web-based tool to manage your databases.
-Follow the steps below for setting up a database called Wordpress.
+Follow the steps below for setting up a database called "WordPress".

 #.
 Verify that a successful installation of all LAMP server components by
    going to http://localhost/phpMyAdmin.
 See figure 3.